extemporalgenome/multicall-example/README.md

 Single-call binaries, in contrast, only fulfill the behavior of a single utility.
 These are the norm.
-A `command subcommand` approach that is not aware of `os.Args[0]` is still a single-call binary).
+A `command subcommand` approach that is not aware of `os.Args[0]` is still considered to be single-call.
 Projects that can alternatively compile both multicall binaries as well as the subcommands as self-contained binaries often involve complicated makefiles and pre-processor magic to achieve that result.
 This provides the flexibility to deploy one or a few of the subcommands when desired (without the redundancy of the complete set of sub-commands).

 Go has historically made this either-or compilation approach straightforward and trivial: no makefiles, no magic.
 This is accomplished by having one